5 Tips For Seeing the Sights In a New City

 1. Research, research, research.

 How could you possibly know what you must see if you don’t even know what’s there?
 Before you step aboard the aircraft, make sure you’ve done your homework.
 One of the greatest resources may actually be the most convenient – your family or friends who have been there, done that.
 Ask them which sites you’d regret missing and what they saw that you could do without.
 Read travel articles, blog posts, visitor reviews and travel guides – any information you can get your hands on so you have a good sense of what to see and do.
-The last thing you’ll want is waste precious minutes of your limited time in a new city figuring out where to go and how to get there.
+The last thing you’ll want is to waste precious minutes of your limited time in a new city figuring out where to go and how to get there.
 When traveling, time is certainly of the essence, so make every moment count.

 2. Make a list, and then another list.

 There’s no better way to have a successful vacation abroad than arriving prepared.
 After you research all the amazing sites and attractions the city has to offer, I highly recommend you begin making lists.
 So you don’t go overboard or overwhelm yourself, I suggest making just two.
 The first list should contain everything you would be absolutely devastated about not visiting before your trip is over.
-The second should be a list of additional things you would like to do if time permits and you’re able to fit it in your busy schedule.
+The second should be a list of additional things you would like to do if time permits and you’re able to fit it into your busy schedule.
 Here is an example below of what a dual-list like this could look like for London, England.

 3. Print a map, yes PRINT a map.